What is LibrarySearch?

 In the above example, you're looking for the 2013 edition: Cottrell, S. (2013) The study skills handbook.
 Basingstoke: Palgrave.

 It would look like this in LibrarySearch:

-You can click on the title of the book or the Availability link to see the full details.
-From the Details screen, you can scroll down to the Get It tab to see more information.
-From here you'll be able to see how many copies of the book are available and what the loan policy is.
-The loan policy tells you how long you can borrow the item for:
+To see the full details, click on the title of the book or the Availability link and scroll down to the Get It tab - from here you'll be able to see how many copies of the book are available and what the loan policy is, eg 1 week loan:

 Print journals are shelved on Level 4 of the Library but that is only a small selection of the journals you have access to.
 The Library also subscribes to over 120,000 online journal titles which give access to millions of journal articles.
 LibrarySearch searches both print and online journals simultaneously.

 When you are looking for a specific journal title you can either search for the title in the simple search box, or you can use the A-Z Online Journals link from the top menu bar.
 Make sure you have the correct spelling of the title e.g. Journal of applied behavioral science

 Type the full journal title into the simple search box - results from our 'local' collection i.e. titles we own or subscribe to, will always appear higher in the results list.
 If the title is online only, it will say 'Check for online access'.
 If it is only available in print, it will say 'Available from Abertay Library Journal - Level 4' followed by the call number.
 There will often be titles that are available in both print and online formats.
 They will display as follows: